 In the southern hemisphere, the best visibility will be between April and October.
 The southern hemisphere also offers a slightly better view of the milky way, since it will appear more overhead.

 Within these months, you won't get the same shot every single night.
 The Galactic Centre of the milky way galaxy, which is the most visually interesting part visible from Earth that photographers try to capture, is more visible at certain times.
-The best way to make sure you're capturing the Galactic Centre when shooting the milky way is to use an app like PhotoPills.

 Keep in mind that foreground details can make for especially striking milky way photos.
 For example, details like rock formations, abandoned barns, or lush tree lines can look stunning against the backdrop of the night sky filled with stars.
 Make your photo of the milky way unique by researching potential locations in your area that will give your image a distinct, regional element.